cherielum/UdacityFeedReader/README.md

 - Ensure the menu element is hidden by default.
 You'll have to analyze the HTML and the CSS to determine how we're performing the hiding/showing of the menu element.
 - Ensure the menu changes visibility when the menu icon is clicked.
 - Ensure when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
 - Ensure when a new feed is loaded by the loadFeed function that the content actually changes.
-Remember, loadFeed() is asynchronous.